odino/odino.github.com/source/_posts/2017-03-04-eval-no-more-understanding-vm-vm2-nodejs.markdown

 -- to be honest, my gut feeling is that [a new attack vector might be out there, waiting to be discovered](https://github.com/patriksimek/vm2/issues/32#issuecomment-226581203).

-## Time for a quick recap
+## Conclusion

-It's been quite a long read if you've made it this far -- to reward you let me leave you with some key takeaways:
+It's been quite a long read if you've made it this far, so let me leave you with some key takeaways:

 * there are business cases for evaluating external code, on-the-fly
-* avoid using `eval` for that, it's not safe
+* avoid using `eval` for that, it's **not safe at all**
-* node's `vm` module provides a safer implementation, but it can still be exploited by an attacker
+* node's `vm` module provides a safer implementation, but **it can still be exploited** by an attacker
 * [VM2](https://github.com/patriksimek/vm2) appears to provide a more solid sandbox that can't be escaped, but a security issue might lurk [somewhere in the codebase](https://github.com/patriksimek/vm2/issues/32)...

-All in all I think the only safe way to run untrusted code is to "physically" separate your application from that code by, for example, running it in a VM, a docker container or a [lambda function](http://docs.aws.amazon.com/lambda/latest/dg/API_Invoke.html) on AWS{% fn_ref 9 %}.
+All in all I think the only safe way to run untrusted code is to "physically" separate your application from that code by, for example, running it in a VM, a docker container or a [lambda function](http://docs.aws.amazon.com/lambda/latest/dg/API_Invoke.html) on AWS{% fn_ref 5 %}.
-Given the scarcity of 100%-safe solutions, I would settle for VM2 for the time being.
+If you can't go for this kind of isolation, then I would recommend you to settle on VM2.

-## Last thing (I promise): What about the browser?
+## Last but not least: what about the browser?

 Some believe [eval isn't such a threat](http://stackoverflow.com/a/198031/934439) on the browser, as most clients can anyhow do the same kind of harm through the